About this guide

 KafkaProxyIngress

-resources that expose the virtual cluster to Kafka clients. -
+resources that expose the virtual cluster to Kafka clients and provide virtual-cluster-specific configuration to the ingress (such as TLS certificates and other parameters). -

 A